DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/governance.md

 A useful principle is that the AI should be treated as a preparer or analyst, not as the final approver of financial records.
 Final accountability for reconciliations and financial reporting should remain with authorized finance personnel.

+# Governance in DXC Agent for Finance

+## Level 1: Automated controls

+The following automated controls are availabe in DXC Agent for Bank reconciliation:
+- **Cash and bank management parameters**
+    -  **Validate date difference between statement lines and bank documents during bank reconciliation process** - The agent will only match bank statements to bank documents that fall within the allowed date difference if this setting is set to _Yes_.
+    -  **Validate transaction type mapping** - The agent will apply this restriction if set to _Yes_.
+    -  - **Agent or workflow id** - Provides the ability to run multiple licensed agents in a specific order.
+For example where you want the agent to match and thereafter create new transactions.
+This field is also available on the Bank account, if not assigned on Bank account, the agent/workflow assigned here would apply.
+If not assigned on the parameters, the default 'DXCAgentForBankReconciliation & DXCAgentForBankReconciliationValidation' will be run.
+    -  **Agent historical reference period** - Specifies how many months of historical data the agent can use during its run when creating new voucher transactions.
+- **Bank accounts**
+  - **Allowed penny difference** - The agent only matches one-to-one bank statement transactions to bank transactions where the amount variance falls within the allowed penny difference for the bank account when the bank reconciliation was created.
+  - **Run reconciliation agent** - This setting allows users to automatically run agent/workflow with 'Reconcile after import'.
+T=If the bank account has any 'Default matching rule set', this set will be run first, then the agent/workflow
+  - **Agent or workflow id** - Provides the ability to run multiple licensed agents in a specific order.
+For example where you want the agent to match and thereafter create new transactions.
+  - **Customer payment journal posting** - The Agent for Customer Payment Journal Generation will leave the created customer payment journal unposted where this field is set to _No_ which is then available for Human review.
+- **All agents**
+    - **Enabled** - The agent functionality is only available to users where this field is set to _Yes_.
+    - **Agent output format** - This field is automatically populated per agent and not editable by power users, as a specific output format is expected by the agent.
+    - **Knowledge sources** - The Agent for Customer Payment Journal Generation will look for values matching the set criteria, for example Invoice format
+- **Agent workflows**
+    - Ability to set order of agents to be run if the bank account is set to automatically run with Reconcile after import
+- **Bank reconciliation Worksheet**
+    - The agent buttons are only enabled for users where the specific agents are enabled.
+    - A Prompt option is available to limit what bank statement records can be used in the matching, for example 'Only match where amount is less than 1500'.